-Create a cardboard apple tree with removable apples kids can “pick” and put into their little paper cup basket.
+Create a cardboard apple tree with removable apples kids can “pick”.
 Free printable template included.

-You might also like this cardboard whirlygig craft
+You might also like these printable apple baskets

 Have you ever been apple picking?
 It was something that’s been on my bucket list for a long time and finally, last apple season, I took the kids to an apple orchard to pick their own fruit.